mrecos/klrfome/README.md

 #### Set hyperparameters and load simulated site location data

 In this block, the random `seed`, `sigma` and `lambda` hyperparameters, and the `dist_metric` are all set.
-The `sigma` parameter controls how "close" observations must be to be considered similar.
-Closeness in this context is defined in the 'feature space', but in geographic or measurement space.
+The `sigma` parameter controls how “close” observations must be to be considered similar.
+Closeness in this context is defined in the ‘feature space’, but in geographic or measurement space.
 At a higher `sigma` more distant observations can still be considered similar.
 The `lambda` hyperparameter controls the regularization in the KLR model by penalizing large coefficients; it must by greater than zero.
 This means that the higher the `lambda` penalty, the closer the model will shrink its `alpha` parameters closer to zero, thereby reducing the influence of any one or group of observations on the overall model.
 These two hyperparameters are most critical as the govern the flexibility and scope of the model.
 Ideally, these will be set via k-fold Cross-Validation, Leave-one-out cross-validation, grid search, or trial and error.
 Exploring these hyperparameters will likely take most of the time and attention within the modeling process.

 ``` r
 #Parameters